Federated Human–AI

 Knowledge Engineering

-• OWL 2 EL formal reasoning (Whelk-rs)
+• OWL 2 EL formal reasoning (Whelk-rs) + SHACL shapes loaded into Oxigraph, gating writes as a dual-mode enforcing gate

-• 92 CUDA kernels, 55x GPU speedup
+• 82 CUDA kernels (9 .cu files, 5,854 LOC), 55x GPU speedup

-• 17 MCP ontology tools (7 native + 10 bridge)
+• 6 native MCP ontology tools

 • Embodied agent loop: agent actions render as live 0x23 beams over /wss/agent-events